 - 82. The revised code updated in 2021 introduces the concept of ESG considerations into an Authority's investment strategy as follows: "The organisation's credit and counterparty policies should set out its policy and practices relating to environmental, social and governance (ESG) investment considerations.
 This is a developing area, and it is not implied that the organisation's ESG policy will currently include ESG scoring or other real-time ESG criteria at individual investment level."
 As these considerations are still in their infancy within public service organisations there isn't a consistent and developed approach therefore each Authority is recommended to consider their own policies in relation to their own priorities. - 83.
 In setting a policy on ESG the following considerations should be factored in: reporting, metrics, priority, monitoring, rationale and impact.
 There should be a clear process on deciding on the priority of ESG and as we are investing public money this should never compromise on security or liquidity.
-Whilst ESG considerations are still in their infancy the proposed policy is that ESG becomes a fourth consideration after security, liquidity and yield (SYL).
-This means it will only be considered if there are two or more identical investments in terms of SYL and then the Council's priorities on tree planting, green spaces and reducing fleet emissions will be considered against the investment organisations own priorities. - 84.
-This will be reviewed at least annually and if ESG considerations are applied to an investment will be included in the reporting outlined in paragraph 11.
+Whilst ESG considerations are still in their infancy the proposed policy is that ESG becomes a fourth consideration after security, liquidity and yield (SLY).
+This means it will only be considered if there are two or more identical investments in terms of SLY and then the Council's priorities on tree planting, green spaces and reducing fleet emissions will be considered against the investment organisations own priorities. - 84.
+Throughout 2023/24 there have been no instances where ESG has been a factor as the overriding principles of SLY have influenced investment decisions.
+Therefore, the review of ESG considerations concludes that they should remain unchanged from the above for 2024/25 and that if they are applied to an investment it will be included in the reporting outlined in paragraph 11.